 - Receive the same level of care from your provider if you don’t want your child to attend a field trip that costs more than the maximum state reimbursement.

-- Not be charged the difference between:
+- When authorized with a provider, not be charged the difference between:

 - Your exempt provider’s private-pay hourly rate and the maximum state subsidy rate for child care services.